tim-hub/Android-Security-Guide/README.md

 description: >-
   As an Open Source Mobile Operating System, Android is designed as an open, free and secure operating system, however, with manufacture customized firmware, Android is more like a tracking, unsafe OS.
+This guide is from a user's view (not a developer's) to secure your android device and avoid tracking and privacy leaking.
 ---

 # Android Security Guide